 Senior Adults Decluttering and Downsizing

-Are your cupboards so full it is life threatening or even scary to open them?
+Are your cupboards so full it feels like it is life threatening or even scary to open them?

-Are you surprised by how much you have and wonder where all the stuff came from?
+Are you surprised by how much you have?

 Do you find it hard to let stuff go?

 Do you keep adding more furniture to put more stuff in?